ricklupton/floweaver/docs/index.rst

 .. image:: floweaver_overview.png

-Floweaver generates Sankey diagrams from a dataset of flows.
+floWeaver generates Sankey diagrams from a dataset of flows.
 For a descriptive introduction, see the paper `Hybrid Sankey diagrams: Visual analysis of multidimensional data for understanding resource use
 <https://doi.org/10.1016/j.resconrec.2017.05.002>`_.
 For a more hands-on